Irena Koprowska: Life

 Koprowska was mentored by Dr. Georgios Papanikolaou the inventor of the "Pap smear", and went on to become a leader in the field of cytopathology.
-Dr. Koprowska was a founding member of the Inter Society Council of Cytology, which became the American Society of Cytopathology and which, in 1985, gave her its Papanikolaou Award.
+Dr. Koprowska was a founding member of the Inter Society Council of Cytology, which became the American Society of Cytopathology.
 Additionally, she co-authored, with Dr. George Papanicolaou, a case report of the earliest diagnosis of lung cancer by a sputum smear.

 Grasberg married Hilary Koprowski, a virologist who discovered the first effective oral polio vaccine.